 Aortic stenosis is a disease that progresses—it gets worse over time.
-To protect your health, you need to monitor your condition on a regular basis especially if you have severe aortic stenosis. as this disease progresses, you may need life-saving surgery—aortic valve replacement.
+To protect your health, you need to monitor your condition on a regular basis especially if you have severe aortic stenosis.
+As this disease progresses, you may need life-saving surgery—aortic valve replacement.

-Of the 1.5 million people in the United States have aortic stenosis, about 500,000 have severe stenosis.
+Of the 1.5 million people in the United States who have aortic stenosis, about 500,000 have severe stenosis.
 About 85,000 aortic valve replacement surgeries are performed every year, which means not everyone who has severe aortic stenosis has surgery.
 For some people, the operation may be too risky because of other health problems.
 Others might not be candidates for surgery because their symptoms aren’t severe enough.